 How can Bosom Buddies help?

-Bosom Buddies will bill any insurance carrier for breastfeeding equipment (pumps, spare parts, and some other supplies) as well as lactation classes and services if arranged ahead of time and after verifying benefits.
-We will be considered an out of network provider, with the exception of the following, for which we are an in-network provider:
+Bosom Buddies will be considered an out of network provider, with the exception of the following, for which we are an in-network provider:

 Health insurance is a contract between you and your insurance company.
 While we do the best we can to provide accurate information and help with claims, ultimately the contract is between you and your insurer.

-If you would like to discuss billing your insurance company for breastfeeding supplies or services, please verify with your insurance company your benefits, including out of network benefits unless with Aetna or CHP+ Colorado Access.
-Then email us your findings as well as what products or services you want, when you need them, and copies of your insurance card and driver’s license.
+If you would like to discuss billing your insurance company for breastfeeding supplies or services, please verify with your insurance company your benefits, including out of network benefits unless with Aetna.
+Then email us your findings as well as what services you want, when you need them, and copies of your insurance card and driver’s license.
 We will have one of our insurance specialists contact you, generally within 2-3 business days.

 We are still learning!
 If you have any information you have learned from your experiences in working with your insurance company, please let us know.